cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - pq_SS: The PQ KEM shared secret.
 - trad_SS: The traditional KEM shared secret.
 - pq_CT: The PQ KEM ciphertext.
-- pq_PK: The PQ KEM public encapsulation key.
+- pq_EK: The PQ KEM public encapsulation key.
 - trad_CT: The traditional KEM ciphertext.
-- trad_PK: The traditional KEM public encapsulation key.
+- trad_EK: The traditional KEM public encapsulation key.
 - label: A domain-separating label; see {{domain-separation}} for more information on the role of the label.